multimeric/DocStrands/README.md

 We could choose to not use DocStrands at all, but then `post` would have an incomplete docstring:

-We could also copy the entire docstring from `Weapon` and add it to `Wand` with the extra `element` parameter, but then we would have to keep both docstrings in sync.
+We could also copy the entire docstring from `get` and add it to `post` along with the extra `body` parameter, but then we would have to keep both docstrings in sync.

 Finally, it is possible to link between docstrings using cross references (e.g. in